jh3nd3rs0n/jargyle/README.md

 **NOTE**: For a DTLS connection to be established, the client must send a SOCKS5 UDP ASSOCIATE command with a port number of a value greater than zero that the client expects to send and receive datagram packets.
 If the client sends a SOCKS5 UDP ASSOCIATE command with a port number of zero, a DTLS connection will not be established.

-### 4. 9.
+### 5. 9.
+Using Host Name Resolution

+Jargyle can be used to resolve host names.
+For a client to request Jargyle to resolve a host name, it must use [the SOCKS5 RESOLVE command](#6-3-the-socks5-resolve-command).

+### 5. 10.
 Managing SOCKS5 Users (for Username Password Authentication)

 You can manage SOCKS5 users stored in an XML file called a users file.
-A users file can be used for [username password authentication](#4-10-2-using-username-password-authentication).
+A users file can be used for [username password authentication](#5-11-2-using-username-password-authentication).

-#### 4. 9.
+#### 5. 10.
 1. Creating a Users File

 To create a users file, you would run the following command: